gnagendr/G11_Final_Assignment/README.md

 Jason Gumaer would be responsbile for
 Plotting Scatterplot and Bar Plot must have titles,y axis and x axis names, non-default colors, histograms (subfigures) do not have to have titles.
-Import libraries, Proper data import
+Import libraries, Proper data import, Place contributions in notebook

 Gautham Nagendra Kamatchi would be responsbile for Github set up with one folder for code and one folder for dataset